briebug/jest-schematic/README.md

 ### Publishing

 Publishing is handled by [np](https://github.com/sindresorhus/np#usage).
 Ensure you have push access to this repo and are a [@briebug](https://www.npmjs.com/settings/briebug/packages) NPM contributor.
-Several [options](https://github.com/sindresorhus/np#usage) are available for releases such as `yarn release --no-publish`.
+Several [options](https://github.com/sindresorhus/np#usage) are available for releases such as `npm run release --no-publish`.

 Once all features are merged into `master`:

 1. on your machine, checkout `master`
 2. pull latest
-3. `yarn release`
+3. `npm run release`
 4. select the next appropriate version given the changes being added
 5. copy the `Commits:` displayed in your shell
 6. ![release-commits](./docs/np-release.png)